govend/govend/README.md

 ```

 If you want to update a particular vendored package to a particular revision, update the relevant `rev:` value inside the `vendor.yml` file.
-Then delete that repository from the `vendor/` directory.
-Finally to download that specific revision hash run:
+Then to update to that specific revision hash run:

 ```Bash
 $ govend